chrispine6/sturdy-potato/README.md

 # sturdy-potato
-sturdy-potato is a personal whatsapp bot
+sturdy-potato is a personal telegram bot called watson